-rules of the model in a PDF file and opens this file.20 Second, it generates the QGRAF model file, a crucial element in the generation of Feynman diagrams.
-Third, it generates the complete tree-level Feynman rules in FEYNCALC style, which will play a decisive role in all the calculations.
+Feynman rules in FEYNCALC style, which will play a decisive role in all the calculations.
 Finally, it generates a MATHEMATICA notebook specifically designed to run FEYNRULES - hereafter dubbed the FEYNRULES notebook.
-This notebook is useful in case the user wants to have control over the generation of Feynman rules, and is the subject of section 4.4.1.
+This notebook is useful in case the user wants to have control over the generation of Feynman rules, and is the subject of section 5.4.1.

 Note that, even if all logical variables are set to False, FEYNMASTER always performs some actions.
 First, it generates a MATHEMATICA notebook specifically designed to run FEYNCALC - hereafter dubbed the FEYNCALC notebook.
-This notebook is very useful should the user want to have control over calculations, and is the subject of section 4.4.2.
+This notebook is very useful should the user want to have control over calculations, and is the subject of section 5.4.2.
 Second, once there is a QGRAF model, FEYNMASTER always runs QGRAF, which writes in a symbolic form the total diagrams that contribute to the process at stake - the same process which was specified through the variables in Table 3.
 Finally, FEYNMASTER takes the QGRAF output and writes the amplitude for each diagram in a file that the FEYNCALC notebook shall have access to.